awsdocs/aws-iot-docs/developerguide/thing-groups.md

   --principal "arn:aws:iot:us-east-1:123456789012:cert/a0c01f5835079de0a7514643d68ef8414ab739a1e94ee4162977b02b12842847"
 ```

 Use the `--principal` parameter to specify the ARN of the certificate attached to the thing\.
-If you are using Amazon Cognito Identity authentication, use the `--cognito-identity-pool-id` parameter and, optionally, add the `--principal` parameter to specify a specific Cognito Identity\. \(If you specify only the `--cognito-identity-pool-id` then the policies associated with that identity pool's role for unauthenticated users are returned\.
+If you are using Amazon Cognito identity authentication, use the `--cognito-identity-pool-id` parameter and, optionally, add the `--principal` parameter to specify an Amazon Cognito identity\.
+If you specify only the `--cognito-identity-pool-id`, the policies associated with that identity pool's role for unauthenticated users are returned\.
 If you use both, the policies associated with that identity pool's role for authenticated users are returned\.

-The `--thing-name` parameter is optional and may be used instead of the `--principal` parameter\.
-When used, the policies attached to any group the thing belongs to, and the policies attached to any parent groups of these groups \(up to the root group in the hierarchy\) will be returned\.
+The `--thing-name` parameter is optional and can be used instead of the `--principal` parameter\.
+When used, the policies attached to any group the thing belongs to, and the policies attached to any parent groups of these groups \(up to the root group in the hierarchy\) are returned\.

 The GetEffectivePolicies command returns a list of policies: